In Situ Training of Implicit Neural Compressors for Scientific Simulations via Sketch-Based Regularization

+\reva{Reported separately in \cref{tab:zfp}, we have also compared to another \textit{in situ} baseline in the form of ZFP \cite{lindstrom2014zfp}.
+Here, each snapshot and channel is compressed separately through the \texttt{zfpy} software \cite{zfp-software}.
+Comparable compression rates to what we obtain with INC are not achievable, but since ZFP is an error-bounded scheme, we can ask for similar RFE errors.
+At this similar quantitative performance, in terms of our RFE and PSNR metrics, ZFP yields two orders of magnitude lower compression rates.}

 In \Cref{tab:manifold-dimension-estimates}, we explore how well the theory from \cref{sec:theory} aligns with our empirical results.
 Although unreported in \Cref{tab:performance}, we use Offline-FJLT and Offline-Baseline results for \cref{eq:loss} to compute the \(\frac{1+\epsilon}{1-\epsilon}\) ratio from \cref{thm:jlt-surrogate}, which we subsequently use to solve for \(\epsilon\).
 We also compute principal component analysis (lPCA \cite{fukunaga1971algorithm}) based estimates of the local manifold dimension for the INC networks used with each of the target datasets.
 This local dimensionality estimate yields a rough idea of the overall manifold dimension.
 We perform this analysis using the \texttt{scikit-dimension} package \cite{scikit-dimension} by taking perturbations of size \(10^{-5}\) around a nominal point of network parameters.
 This nominal state is obtained within the \textit{in situ} setting after training on the first snapshot, i.e., the first time sketching is used.